zspitz/activex-js-helpers/README.md

 # Event handler management

 There are a [number of mechanisms for handling ActiveX events](https://msdn.microsoft.com/en-us/library/ms974564.aspx) in Javascript; however, they all require that:
 * the variable must be initialized before the function declaration is evaluated.
-This is harder than it seems, because of [function declaration hoisting](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function#Function_declaration_hoisting); and must rely either on:
+This is harder than it seems, because of [function declaration hoisting](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function#Function_declaration_hoisting); and requires doing one of the following:
+   * wrap the function declaration within an IIFE (this works because function declarations are only hoisted to the function scope),
-   * some form of string->code evaluation -- `eval`, `setTimeout`, `window.execScript`, `new Function` -- or
+   * some form of string-to-code evaluation -- `eval`, `setTimeout`, `window.execScript`, `new Function`, or
-   * containing the function within a `SCRIPT` block, while the initialization happens before the `SCRIPT` block (either in another `SCRIPT` block, or by setting the `id` of a previous element); this also implies that the `id`/variable must be available to the global scope.
+   * wrap the function within a `SCRIPT` block, while the initialization happens before the `SCRIPT` block (either in another `SCRIPT` block, or by setting the `id` of a previous element); this also implies that the `id`/variable must be available to the global scope.
 * the function must have a special name -- depending on the environment and event handling mechanism, either `variable.eventName`, `variable::eventName`, or `variable_eventName`
 * the function must be a [function declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions#Defining_functions), not a function expression
 * the parameters of the function must exactly match those defined in the ActiveX event